IN-PERSON & VIRTUAL PARTICIPANTS

-Dr. Eckhard Roediger will share his reflections on each of the demonstrations.
+Dr. Eckhard Roediger will share his reflections on the demonstrations.

 About the Presenters:

 Dr. Scott Kellogg is an ISST-certified Advanced Schema Therapist who has also received training in both Gestalt Therapy and Voice Dialogue.
-He created the Transformational Chairwork approach in 2008 and he currently teaching this method of psychotherapeutic dialogue to clinicians in both the United States and abroad.
+He created the Transformational Chairwork Psychotherapy Project in 2008 and he currently teaches this method of psychotherapeutic dialogue to practitioners in both the United States and abroad.
 Dr. Kellogg is in private practice in New York City.

-Dr. Kellogg has served on the faculties of New York University, The Rockefeller University, and the Yale University School of Medicine.
-He is the also the Past-President of the Division on Addictions of the New York State Psychological Association.
+Dr. Kellogg received his Doctorate in Clinical Psychology from the Graduate Center of the City University of New York, and he has served on the faculties of New York University, the Rockefeller University, the Yale University School of Medicine, and Teachers College/Columbia University.
+He is also a Past-President of the Division on Addictions of the New York State Psychological Association.